Characterization

 Back to glossary

-Characterization, in the context of cybersecurity, is a critical process that involves the identification, classification, and description of cyber threats and vulnerabilities.
+In the context of cybersecurity, characterization is a critical process that involves the identification, classification, and description of cyber threats and vulnerabilities.
 It is a key component in the development of effective cybersecurity strategies, as it provides the necessary information to understand the nature and extent of the potential risks and to devise appropriate countermeasures.

 Characterization is a multi-faceted process, encompassing various aspects such as threat analysis, vulnerability assessment, and risk evaluation.
 It is a continuous and iterative process, requiring regular updates and revisions to keep pace with the rapidly evolving cyber threat landscape.

 Threat analysis is a fundamental part of the characterization process.
-It involves the identification and evaluation of potential threats that could exploit vulnerabilities in a system or network.
+It involves the identification and evaluation of potential threats that could exploit vulnerabilities in a system or network infrastructure.
 This includes both external threats, such as hackers and cyber criminals, and internal threats, such as disgruntled employees or careless users.
+Behavioral analytics is used to monitor network behavior, identify changes in resource usage and network traffic, and facilitate immediate threat response using machine learning and aggregated data.
+By leveraging behavioral analytics, organizations can detect threats by observing network behavior and relevant data flows to look for potential threats, and utilizing unified security analytics to identify behavioral aberrations and suspicious activities that might indicate the presence of security threats.

 Threat analysis also involves assessing the capabilities and intentions of potential threat actors.
 This includes understanding their technical skills, resources, and motivations, as well as their preferred methods of attack.
 This information can help in predicting potential attack vectors and in developing effective defenses.

-Threat identification involves the collection and analysis of information about potential threats.
+Threat identification involves the collection and analysis of information to identify and detect threats.
 This can involve a variety of methods, including monitoring network traffic for suspicious activity, analyzing log files for signs of intrusion, and researching public and private threat intelligence sources.

-Threat identification also involves keeping up-to-date with the latest cybersecurity news and trends, as well as participating in information sharing initiatives with other organizations and security professionals.
+Threat identification also involves keeping up-to-date with the latest cybersecurity and threat intelligence news and trends, as well as participating in information sharing initiatives with other organizations and security teams.
 This can help in identifying new and emerging threats, as well as in learning from the experiences and best practices of others.

 Threat evaluation also involves prioritizing threats based on their potential impact and likelihood.
 This can help in focusing resources and efforts on the most significant threats, and in developing targeted and effective countermeasures.

-Vulnerability identification involves the collection and analysis of information about potential vulnerabilities.
+Vulnerability identification involves the collection and analysis of information about potential vulnerabilities from network devices.
 This can involve a variety of methods, including conducting security scans and audits, reviewing system configurations and source code, and researching public and private vulnerability databases.

 Vulnerability evaluation also involves prioritizing vulnerabilities based on their potential impact and likelihood.
 This can help in focusing resources and efforts on the most significant vulnerabilities, and in developing targeted and effective countermeasures.